sitepoint/wp-band-aid/README.md

 - the series input field which typically allows you to add a new series right from the Add / Edit post page now also serves as an insta-filter.
 Just type into it and unwanted series automatically hide
 - removed Total Cache header popup
 - headline analyzer included in the UI
+- the schedule fields for date and time have been replaced with a datepicker